dippindots/Object-Oriented-Language-Comparison/Comparison.md

    An Exception can be anything which interrupts program processing.
 When an exception occurs, the normal flow of the program gets terminated and doesn’t continue any further.
 In such cases we will get a system generated error message.
 Fortunately, most of time, exceptions can be handled.

 * ### Java

+  #### Exception Definition
   There are three categories of Exceptions in Java.
   * **Checked exceptions**

-    A checked exception is an exception that occurs at the compile time, these are also called as compile time exceptions.
+    A checked exception is an exception that occurs at the compile time, these are also called as **compile time exceptions**.
 These exceptions cannot simply be ignored at the time of compilation, the programmer should take care of (handle) these exceptions.
     For example, if we would like to use the _FileReader_ class to read a character file.
 The _FileReader_ constructor definition in the Java api is as following:
     ```Java
     public FileReader(String fileName)